-- 1 large very ripe mango, peeled and cubed (1 lb. whole, 12oz without refuse) (2 cups cubed)
+- 1 large very ripe mango peeled and cubed (1 lb. whole, 12 oz without refuse) (2 cups cubed)

-- 1 cup plain full-fat Greek yogurt
+- 1 cup Greek yogurt plain full-fat

-- 1 teaspoon pure vanilla extract
+- 1 teaspoon vanilla extract

 - Place the mango cubes in your food processor’s bowl and process until completely smooth, stopping once to scrape the sides and bottom of the bowl.

-- Using a spatula, transfer the mixture into a square 9-inch pan.
+- Using a rubber spatula, transfer the mixture into a square 9-inch pan.
 Cover with cling wrap, and freeze for 45 minutes.

 - Cover again, and place in the freezer for 2 more hours, repeating the process of stirring the yogurt every 30 minutes.

-- When the entire mixture is frozen, serve immediately as a soft-serve yogurt (use chilled bowls), or freeze 1-2 more hours for a firmer consistency that you can scoop out with an ice cream scoop.
+- When the entire mixture is frozen, serve immediately as a soft-serve yogurt (use chilled bowls), or freeze for 1-2 more hours for a firmer consistency that you can scoop out with an ice cream scoop.